 Since Pentecost, the Catholic Church has infallibly taught that Christ alone redeemed the world by suffering and dying for its sins.
 It was he who liberated us “from the curse of the law by becoming a curse for us” (Gal 3:13).
 In other words, to satisfy His justice, God willed that Jesus should be made an object of His wrath by laying “the iniquity of us all” on him (Isa 53:6).
 Unless Jesus was “smitten by God and inflicted” for its transgressions, humankind couldn’t be reconciled to Him and delivered from the stain of original sin, the deprivation of the original justice and sanctity that Adam had forfeited for all his descendants.
 Nor could our own personal sins be forgiven and our common guilt removed unless Christ was “bruised for our offenses” (Isa 53:5).

-Still, Jesus wasn’t punished for our sins, or else our personal sins would now be non-sequitur.
+Still, Jesus wasn’t punished for our sins, or else our personal sins would now be non-sequiturs.
 But our Lord and Saviour did take the punishment we all deserve upon himself to propitiate the Father for our offenses against Him.
 This required that he suffer and die unjustly so that he could restore the equity of justice between God and humanity.
 And by doing so, he merited all the graces we need for our regeneration, as to be sanctified and reckoned as personally just before God in his likeness (2 Cor 5:21).

 About two millennia later, we still see that our Lord desired to work together with his blessed mother so that “everyone might be saved and come to the knowledge of the truth” (1 Tim 2:1-4).
 The apostle Paul writes, We then, as workers together with (sunergountos) him, beseech you also that ye receive not the grace of God in vain’ (2 Cor 6:1).
 And the apostle adds: ‘God “works for good with” (sunergei eis agathon) those who love Him (Rom 8:28).
 God desired to work for the good of all mankind with (sunergei/ συνεργέω) a young lady by the name of Mary when he sent the angel Gabriel to her with His kind proposal.
 And God prepared the mother of our Lord with a complete and perfect endowment of His grace so that she would be completely faithful and up to the task (Lk 1:28).

-Mary would have received God’s grace in vain if she decided to bury her talent or gift of the Divine Maternity by being content only with giving birth to Jesus and nurturing him in his childhood.
+Mary would have received God’s grace in vain if she decided to bury her talent or the gift of divine motherhood by being content only with giving birth to Jesus and nurturing him in his childhood.
 But she was called to be also a disciple of his and take up her cross after him.
 By having done this, she was further or truly (menoun/μενοῦνγε) blessed (Lk 11:28).
 Mary understood that her faith was an ongoing process that required good works done in charity (agape) and grace for the sanctification or justification of her soul to be saved by serving God.
 In the order of grace, our Blessed Handmaid has exemplified what we must do to inherit eternal life: acts of sacrificial love (Mt 19:16-22).

 Thus, God’s messenger greeted “God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for [her] to do” (Eph 2:10).
 This was all made possible in anticipation of her Son who, through his suffering and death, merited the grace of justification and forgiveness for her by no preceding natural merit of her own outside the system of grace (Eph 2:8-9).
 And since no soul can ever hope to enter Heaven without having to suffer and die to self, Mary’s Fiat carried with it all the suffering and personal sorrow she would have to endure by her moral participation in the Incarnation to make temporal satisfaction to God for the sins of the world.